How I Paid For Part Of My Cruise To The Arctic Circle With Rewards | Bankrate

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

+- Airline miles can help pay for flights to a cruise port, whether you opt for a cruise that departs from your home country or you're planning an international trip to a far-flung destination.

+- Hotel points and flexible travel rewards can be used to pay for other costs related to a cruise, including pre- and post-departure hotel stays and the cruise fare itself.

-My husband and I just finished up a 12-night cruise to Norway on the MSC Preziosa, during which we hiked through the wilderness, cruised through some incredible fjords, visited small villages and festivals and noshed on all kinds of delicious eats.
+During the summer of 2023, my husband and I completed a 12-night cruise to Norway on the MSC Preziosa that included hiking through the wilderness, cruising through some incredible fjords, visiting small villages and festivals and noshing on all kinds of delicious eats.
 Not only did we get to visit the highest point in continental Europe (Honningsvag, Norway), but our MSC Cruises vessel stopped in Tromso, Trondheim, Alesund, Molde, Bergen and Kristiansand, Norway, with the addition of four sea days on the ship.

 Our cruising was a big money-saver upfront since cruise fare includes not only lodging and transportation, but also three meals a day, snacks, drinks and entertainment around the clock.
 A lot of the activities we did on our cruise — like hiking and window shopping — were free as well, so this trip was not only interesting and unique, but also fairly affordable.